Rubella: Congenital rubella syndrome

-Rubella can cause congenital rubella syndrome in the newborn, this being the most severe sequela of rubella.
+Rubella can cause congenital rubella syndrome in the newborn; it is the most severe sequela of rubella.
 The syndrome (CRS) follows intrauterine infection by the rubella virus and comprises cardiac, cerebral, ophthalmic, and auditory defects.
 It may also cause prematurity, low birth weight, neonatal thrombocytopenia, anemia, and hepatitis.
 Neurodevelopmental disorders, including autism, are common.

 The risk of major defects in organogenesis is highest for infection in the first trimester.
-CRS is the main reason a vaccine for rubella was developed.
+CRS is the main reason a rubella vaccine was developed.
 80–90% of mothers who contract rubella within the critical first trimester have either a miscarriage or a stillborn baby.

 If the fetus survives the infection, it can be born with severe heart disorders (patent ductus arteriosus being the most common), blindness, deafness, or other life-threatening organ disorders.
 The skin manifestations are called "blueberry muffin lesions".
 For these reasons, rubella is included in the TORCH complex of perinatal infections.

 About 100,000 cases of this condition occur each year.